Strivin0311/ai-learning/tasks/adv-attacks/physical.md

 # Physical-World Adversarial Attacks
-*Here's some resources about Physical-World Adversarial Attacks*
+*Here're some resources about Physical-World Adversarial Attacks*

 #### Shadows can be dangerous: Stealthy and effective physical-world adversarial attack by natural phenomenon [`READ`]